 Hebden Bridge 8 miles.

-A detached Victorian house in the centre of Haworth in West Yorkshire.
+A semi-detached Victorian house in the centre of Haworth in West Yorkshire.

 This property is in a fantastic area and just over the round from Haworth Central Park which is fantastic to take a stroll or walk the dogs.

 Just a short walk away you will find the famous Haworth Steam Railway Station which is incredibly famous and definitely worth a visit.

 Step inside this sizeable house with incredible furnishings make it perfect for large families and groups to enjoy a break in this beautiful area.

 Walking into Park House enters you into a nostalgic hallway with vintage carpets and a chandelier that leads you into the comforting sitting room with similar features as well as leather seating, a gas fire and a 50" Smart TV to make this the prime chilling room.